 Has AOD9604 ever been used in humans before?

 AOD9604 was originally developed in Australia as an anti-Obesity drug (AOD).
 There it underwent human trials in over a half dozen studies.
-While these trials did not prove any significant efficacy for weight loss, they did repeatedly show that AOD9604 was safe for human use.
+While these trials did not prove any significant efficacy for weight loss, they did not show safety signals.
+The safety and effectiveness of the combination of AOD9604 and hyaluronic acid used in this study remains to be determined.

 Where can I find more information about AOD 9604?
 What related studies or research can I reference to read more about this?